A Frustum Of A Right Circular Cone

 Q: What is the difference between a frustum and a truncated cone?

 A: The terms are often used interchangeably, but "frustum" specifically refers to the portion of a cone or pyramid remaining after the top is cut off by a plane parallel to the base.
-"Truncated cone" is a more general term that can refer to a cone cut by any plane, not necessarily parallel to the base.
-Therefore, a frustum is a specific type of truncated cone.
+That said, "Truncated cone" is a more general term that can refer to a cone cut by any plane, not necessarily parallel to the base.
+Because of this, a frustum is a specific type of truncated cone.

 Q: Can the formulas for frustum volume and surface area be applied to oblique cones?